PUT /accounts/123

 Nested writes occur via “sideposting”.
 Using the same example from the

-strong resources section, let’s “sidepost” a Person
+strong resources section, let’s “sidepost” a Person at the /accounts endpoint:

 # PUT /accounts/123